elileinkram/_feedstack_web/README.md

 Each post has a ranking number.

-Posts with higher rankings will show up in the feed before posts with lower rankings.
+A post with a higher ranking will show up in the feed before a post with a lower ranking.

 The number is calculated by [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).